GannettDigital/api-docs/source/includes/_search_campaign_metrics.md

 ```

->  Example Response if bidding pricing model is 8 ()
+>  Example Response if there is a Top Search Campaign (bidding pricing model is 8)

 ```json
 {